 How far?
 A little over 50 miles

 Get there one hour by train from London Victoria, Blackfriars or London Bridge; approx two hours by car.

 A trip to the New Forest is about as close as you can get to going on safari without buying a plane ticket.
 As you make your way down dappled lanes and across the heather-covered heath you’ll be watched the famous ponies, which have grazed there for thousands of years, plus free-ranging Highland cattle and pigs hoovering up fallen acorns.
 Don’t fancy being stuck in the car day?
 Hire a two-seater electric Twizzy buggy to explore in, or book a beginners’ hack at one of the stables.
 Don’t forget to make time for a proper ploughman’s lunch at the Royal Oak in Fritham.

 How far?
 90 miles

-Get there by car.
+Get there one hour 30 minutes by train from London Waterloo to Brockenhurst; approx two hours by car.
 Just remember that animals, not drivers, have right of way.

 Water wonderful day awaits you here!
 Start as you mean to go on with a tour of the baths the Romans built (no paddling allowed), before making a splash in the Thermae Bath Spa – the rooftop pool has stunning views of the city.
 Once you’ve dried off, make like Jane Austen and stroll along the Royal Crescent, then try on some reproduction Georgian garms at the Fashion Museum.
 Peckish?
 Sally Lunn’s teahouse is home to the Sally Lunn Bun, a kind of sweet brioche bap – for a Bath take on the cream tea, order one toasted and spread with strawberry jam and clotted cream.